The Prequel

 I have for almost 30 years had a passion for experiencing Israel-Palestine.
 The first year I went there I took what they called an "Introductory Tour" for clergy.
 It was for only 8 days and took our group to all the "Tourist Sites", you know the ones I'm talking about, Western Wall, Church of the Nativity, Mount of Beatitudes, a Boat Ride on the Sea of Galilee, The Dead Sea Float, and wrap it up with a day of touring the Old City of Jerusalem and walking the Via Dolorosa.

-For one like me, that wanted to really spend some time in biblical study and applying what I had learned all my life with the reality of what I saw, this trip was not nearly enough.
+For one like me, that wanted to really spend some time in biblical study and applying what I had learned all my life with the reality of what I was seeing and feeling, this trip was not nearly enough.
 Even before I returned home, I hooked up with an educational group and stayed for another 10 days.

 This next group went to many of the same places, but they took their bibles, and the time, to relate the two together.
 We talked not only about what we were seeing, but why it was important to see the site; and, how it might relate to God, to our lives; and to our witness.
 This is more of what I was looking for, but again, it was not enough.